swallowcamel/nancywiki/What-can-you-help-us-out-with?.md

+## Where there is a will, there is a way

 You may be asking yourself “How could someone like me make a difference in a project such as Nancy?”
 Well, the answer is easy; if you have the time and will to help out, then we sure have places where it could be spent.
 Not all contributions to an open-source project have to be new features, there are many other places were help is needed.

 * **Documentation**; both of the source code and contents on our [wiki](http://github.com/thecodejunkie/nancy/wiki)